 The shortage of creative talent with interactive expertise is generating considerable demand for digital talent, especially user experience (UX) designers.
-According to The Creative Group Salary Guide, skilled web and UX designers are receiving multiple job offers, and hiring managers are moving quickly to secure the best full-time and freelance candidates.
+Skilled UX designers often receive multiple job offers, and hiring managers are moving quickly to secure the best full-time and freelance candidates.

 To help ensure your best shot at the UX designer job you want, take note of these six interview tips for aspiring UX designers:

 Because hiring managers are looking to fill UX designer roles at a rapid pace, you could be called for an interview fast.
 Be prepared not only for the first interview but also for the second to happen within a short time frame.
 Know what to expect from a second interview, and make sure you brush up on interview tips even before you submit your resume.

 2. Understand the scope of the UX designer job